WenkChr/census_mapping_projects/cb_update_maps/README.md

-All files extracted from the zips should be placed in the extracted folder All files augmented by the augment_maps.py script should be placed in the aug folder All zip files containing augmented maps should be placed in the aug_zips folder All PDF files should be placed in the pdfs folder hich should be contricted like below (further explanation in the mxd_to_pdf.py section of this doc
+All files extracted from the zips should be placed in the extracted folder All files augmented by the augment_maps.py script should be placed in the aug folder All zip files containing augmented maps should be placed in the aug_zips folder All PDF files should be placed in the pdfs folder which should be contricted like below (further explanation in the mxd_to_pdf.py section of this doc)
-)

 ![PDF output file structure](images/pdf_desired_output.png)

 ### Data Prep and Processing